Zvord/cimulator/memory-bank/progress.md

 2. **Incomplete GitLab CI Feature Support**: Some advanced GitLab CI features may not be fully supported yet.

-3. **Limited Validation**: While we've added validation for job dependencies, there are still other aspects of GitLab CI configuration that could benefit from validation against GitLab CI's schema and best practices.
+3. **Limited Validation**: While we've added validation for job dependencies and duplicate jobs, there are still other aspects of GitLab CI configuration that could benefit from validation against GitLab CI's schema and best practices.

 4. **Performance with Large Configurations**: The recursive nature of include resolution and job expansion could lead to performance issues with very large or complex configurations.